MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 - Virtual networks can connect to each other by using virtual network peering.
 Connected virtual networks can be in the same or different regions.
 Thus, resources in one virtual network can connect to resources in other virtual networks.
 - By default, Azure routes traffic between subnets within a virtual network, connected virtual networks, on-premises networks, and the internet.

-When planning your virtual network topology, you should consider how to arrange IP address spaces, how to implement a hub and spoke network, how to segment virtual networks into subnets, setting up DNS, and implementing Azure availability zones.
+When planning your virtual network topology, you should consider how to arrange IP address spaces, how to implement a hub and spoke network, how to segment virtual networks into subnets, setting up DNS, and implementing Azure Availability Zones.

 ## Best practice: Plan IP addressing